Throw Me Something, Paddy!

 St. Patrick’s Day Parade on Metairie Road

-Since 1971, the St. Patrick's Parade of Metairie has been taking to the streets of Old Metairie.
-This year, the spectacle begins Sunday, March 15 at noon on Severn Avenue in front of Rummel High School and heads down Severn to Metairie Road to the parish line.
-The parade includes 100 floats and trucks, bands, and marching clubs – not to mention all the cabbage, carrots, potatoes and beads you can catch.
+Since 1971, this parade has been taking to the streets of Old Metairie.
+This year, the spectacle begins Sunday, March 13 at noon with 100 floats and trucks, bands, and marching clubs – not to mention all the cabbage, carrots, potatoes and beads you can catch.
 View route.

 Irish Channel St. Patrick’s Day Club Block Party